TechnicalAkash0/billions-agent-verify-auto-setup/README.md

 ## 📱 Supported Devices

-* ✅ Android (Termux)
+* Android (Termux)
-* ✅ Linux
+* Linux
-* ✅ Mac
+* macOS
-* ✅ Windows (WSL / Git Bash)
+* Windows (WSL or Git Bash)

 ---

-## 🔗 What This Script Does
+## 🔧 What This Script Does

-* Install Node.js & Git
+* Installs Node.js and Git
+* Clones the official Billions repository
+* Installs all required dependencies
-* Setup Billions identity automatically
+* Creates a new identity
-* Generate verification link
+* Generates a verification link

 ---

 ## ⚠️ Important

-* Script run hone ke baad ek **verification link milega**
+* After running the script, a **verification link** will be generated
-* Usko browser me open karo
+* Open the link in your browser
-* Wallet connect karo
+* Connect your wallet
-* Human verification manually complete karo
+* Complete the human verification manually

 ---

 ## ❗ Troubleshooting

-* Error aaye to VPN ON karo
+* If you face errors, try using a VPN
-* Internet stable rakho
+* Ensure your internet connection is stable
-* Dubara run kar sakte ho
+* You can re-run the script if needed

 ---

 ## 👨‍💻 Author

-**TechnicalAkashCrypto**
+*TechnicalAkashCrypto*

 ---

 ## ⭐ Support

-Agar helpful laga to repo ko ⭐ star zaroor do
+If this project helped you, please consider giving it a star ⭐